lgedgar/quality-control/README.md

-# qordial-vue-skeleton
+# quality-control

-This is a simple starting point for new Q-Apps built with qordial+Vue.
+App Feedback Manager for Qortal

 ## Running in Dev Mode